Import Organization

 Follow the steps in Install a Mod to install mods via the Guardrails console.

-Step 3: Get AWS Management Account or Delegated Account ID
+Step 2: Get AWS Management Account or Delegated Account ID

 Account ID of the management account or a delegated account with organization permissions is mandatory for organization import.
 To obtain the account ID, you can either:

-Step 4: Log in to Guardrails Console
+Step 3: Log in to Guardrails Console

 Log in to the Guardrails console using your provided local credentials or through any SAML-based login method.
-Select the CONNECT card, then choose AWS.

-Step 5: Choose Folder
+Step 4: Choose Destination Folder

 In the Choose your folder dropdown, select the Guardrails folder where you want to import your organization.